 Quotes must be provided to support all security equipment funding requests.
-Where an application seeks funding for multiple security infrastructure items, only those supported by quotes will be considered.
+Where an application seeks funding for multiple security infrastructure items, quotes must be provided for all items.

 Submitting an application

-The Department of Justice and Regulation uses an online application system called SmartyGrants to accept grant applications for the Community Safety Fund.
+The Department of Justice and Community Safety uses an online application system called SmartyGrants to accept grant applications for the Community Safety Fund.
 Applicants have to register to use the online system, if they are not already registered.

-Most internet browsers (including Firefox v2.0 and above; Safari; and Google Chrome) have spell checking facilities built in – you can switch this function on or off by adjusting your browser settings.
+Most internet browsers have spell checking facilities built in and you can switch this function on or off by adjusting your browser settings.

 If formatting is required, you can manually insert bullet points by using characters such as ‘*’ to create lists, etc. Please don't copy and paste text formatting into the application from Microsoft Word as this can disrupt the way that your application displays.

 24. How often should I save my application form?
 Is there a timeout limit?

 It is highly recommended that you click ‘Save Progress’ every 10 to 15 minutes when you are filling out the application form.
 For security reasons, you will be logged out of your application if 30 minutes has elapsed and you have not saved your progress or navigated between pages.
 If you are logged out of the system, you will lose any changes you have made to that page that have not been saved.
 To avoid this happening, simply click ‘Save progress’ periodically if you are spending a long time working on one page of the form.

 25. Do you have any tips for writing the application?